 I’ve been teaching online courses as a part of my regular teaching load since 2005.
 I don’t think I’d say I prefer it to teaching face to face courses, but I do like the format, and I do believe online courses are as effective as face to face courses.
 There isn’t much point in comparing which one is “better;” rather, it’s all about the affordances of the different formats.

 I’ve published scholarship about rhetorical situation, multimedia/new media, blogging, writing pedagogy, self-publishing, and “the profession” writ large.
 Lately I’ve been focused on Massive Open Online Courses.
 I’ve published a few articles and chapters about my MOOC student experiences, and (along with Charles Lowe) I edited a collection of essays about MOOCs called Invasion of the MOOCs: the Promises and Perils of Massive Open Online Courses, which was published by Parlor Press in 2014.
-I’m finishing a book called MOOCs in Context which will hopefully be published in 2019.
+I’m finishing a book about MOOCs called More Than a Moment which will hopefully be published in 2019.

 I’ve also given many presentations and I’ve participated in roundtables and workshops at a variety of different conferences.